 Are dashcams included?
 The law also prohibits using other electronic gadgets with display monitors such as dash cams, media players and other similar devices is also included.
 However, referring to the provision aforementioned, these maybe used so long as they don’t interfere with the line of sight of the driver.
 So these maybe placed behind the rear-view mirror.

 How about using navigation apps on mobile devices such as Waze?
-According to the law, it is allowed provided that the gadgets with [navigation] applications are installed in areas that will not obstruct the driver’s view.
+According to the information from the Ladan law firm, P.A., it is allowed provided that the gadgets with [navigation] applications are installed in areas that will not obstruct the driver’s view.
 These can be placed either behind (but not on) your steering wheel on the instrument panel, or on the center of your dashboard where the center air-con vents normally sit.

 Motorists are also advised to set their preferred destination on these applications prior to their departure.
 Should there will be a need to change point of destination, pull over the shoulder of the road.
 Point is, DO NOT get caught operating these devices (with navigation apps) while driving.